edgardcham/ts-fileserver/README.md

 The application automatically generates a SQLite database called `tubely.db` in the root directory when you first run the server.
 This database stores all structured data including user accounts, video metadata, and other application data.

+## Caching

+The application uses HTTP caching headers to control how browsers cache static assets like thumbnails and videos.
+The `noCacheMiddleware` sets the following header on all assets served from the `/assets` directory:

+- `Cache-Control: no-store` - Tells the browser not to cache the resource at all.
+The browser must fetch the resource from the server every time.

+### Common Cache-Control Values

+- **`no-store`**: Don't cache this resource at all.
+Always fetch fresh from the server.
+- **`no-cache`**: Cache the resource, but always revalidate with the server before using it.
+Despite the name, it does allow caching!
+- **`max-age=3600`**: Cache this resource for 1 hour (3600 seconds) without checking the server.
+- **`stale-while-revalidate`**: Serve stale content immediately while fetching a fresh copy in the background.

+For dynamic content like user-uploaded thumbnails that may change frequently, `no-store` ensures users always see the latest version immediately after uploading.

 ## Project Structure

 - `src/` - Main application source code